 We’re pleased you want to validate and explore all of your care options and providers.
 If you or someone you care for is diagnosed with cancer, it’s common to want to get a second opinion before making a decision on treatment.
 A second opinion helps you to feel more confident about the decisions you make.

-Our program is recognized every year by U.S. News & World Report as one of the nation’s best.
+Our cancer care program at UW Medical Center (along with Seattle Cancer Care Alliance) is recognized every year by U.S. News & World Report as one of the nation’s best.
 Starting with helping you understand your diagnosis or providing a second opinion, to evaluating the right course of action for treatment, you will have a team of cancer experts working together to ensure you receive the most effective treatment options available today.

 A specialized medical care, called palliative care, may be offered to help provide relief from the symptoms, pain and stresses of cancer and cancer treatments.
 Palliative care is available to anyone at any stage of their cancer disease.
 The team develops treatment plans that address the physical symptoms of the disease and its treatments, as well as the practical aspects of daily living during or after treatments, which may include support for emotional, social and spiritual needs.
 To find out more about our palliative care support services, ask your doctor.

 When cancer therapies are no longer controlling the disease, our team helps our patients and their families find compassionate hospice care, also known as end-of-life care.
 This special type of care is often provided by a specially trained hospice team of nurses, social workers, chaplains and volunteers and may include medical, psychological and spiritual support.
 Our teams can assist patients and their families with understanding when and how to find the appropriate hospice care for them.
 To find out more about our hospice care support services, ask your doctor.